build-server-protocol/build-server-protocol/docs/bsp.md

 ### Task Notifications

-The server may inform the client on the state of running tasks, such as compilation or tests.
+The BSP server can inform the client on the execution state of any task in the build tool.
+The execution of some tasks, such as compilation or tests, must always be reported by the server.

+The server may also send additional task notifications for actions not covered by the protocol, such as resolution or packaging.
+BSP clients can then display this information to their users at their discretion.

 When beginning a task, the server may send `build/taskStart`, intermediate updates may be sent in `build/taskProgress`.

 If a `build/taskStart` notification has been sent, the server must send `build/taskFinish` on completion of the same task.

-Conversely, a `build/taskFinish` notification may be sent even if `build/taskStart` was not sent.
+Conversely, a `build/taskFinish` notification must always be sent after a `build/taskStart` with the same `taskId` was sent.

 `build/taskStart`, `build/taskProgress` and `build/taskFinish` notifications for the same task must use the same `taskId`.